axelniklasson/PyTrafik/README.md

 ### API credentials
 The new API uses OAuth2 as authorization and in order to acquire CONSUMER_KEY and CONSUMER_SECRET from the API, one needs to subscribe to it.
 Please refer to [Västtrafik](https://labs.vasttrafik.se) in to get your API credentials.
 When they are acquired, update ```credentials.txt``` and the wrapper will work.

+## Version history
+* 22/11 - Version 1.0.0 is released and submitted to PyPi!

 ## Contributing
 Pull Requests are always welcome and should be submitted to the development branch.